4d/docs/docs/Events/onAfterKeystroke.md

 The `On After Keystroke` event is not generated:

-- in a [list box column](FormObjects/listbox_overview.md#list-box-columns) method while a cell is being edited,
+- in [list box columns](FormObjects/listbox_overview.md#list-box-columns) method except when a cell is being edited (however it is generated in any cases in the [list box](FormObjects/listbox_overview.md) method),
 - when user modifications are not carried out using the keyboard (paste, drag-and-drop, checkbox, drop down list, combo box).
 To process these events, you must use [`On After Edit`](onAfterEdit.md).

 ### Keystroke sequence

-When an entry requires a sequence of keystrokes, the `On Before Keystroke` and [`On After Keystroke event`](onAfterKeystroke.md) events are generated only when the entry is fully validaded by the user.
+When an entry requires a sequence of keystrokes, the [`On Before Keystroke`](onBeforeKeystroke.md) and [`On After Keystroke event`] events are generated only when the entry is fully validaded by the user.
 The `Keystroke` command returns the validated character.
 This case mainly occurs:

 - when using "dead" keys such as ^ or ~: events are generated only when the extended character is eventuelly entered (e.g. "ê" or ñ),
 - when an IME (Input method editor) displays an intermediary dialog box where the user can enter a combination of characters: events are generated only when the IME dialog is validated.